jillesca/ncpeek/README.md

    1. Follow the dictionary structure, where the first keys are the name of the filter you are using.

-      1. If using a `xml` file, use the file name as ID, including the `.xml` extension.
+      1. If using a `xml` file, use the filename as ID, including the `.xml` extension.
       2. If using `xpath`, use the whole xpath expression.

    2. Then on the second level of the dictionary, add the module that has your parser and the class to import.